Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Acknowledgements

 \section{Acknowledgements}

+{\blue We would like to dedicate this paper to the memory of Neil Gehrels.
+His hard work and enthusiasm as the WFIRST Project Scientist helped make the mission possible.}
-This manuscript is based upon work supported by the National Aeronautics and Space Administration under Contract No. \ NNG16PJ34C issued through the {\it WFIRST} Science Investigation Teams Program.

-It was also supported in part by the U.S.\ Department of Energy under contract DE--AC02--76CH03000.
-Analysis was done using the Midway-RCC computing cluster at University of Chicago.
+This manuscript is based upon work supported by the National Aeronautics and Space Administration (NASA) under Contract No.\ NNG16PJ34C issued through the {\it WFIRST} Science Investigation Teams Program.
+It was also supported in part by the U.S. Department of Energy under contract DE--AC02--76CH03000.
+Analysis was done using the Midway-RCC computing cluster at the University of Chicago.

 R.H., D.S., and R.J.F.\ were supported in part by NASA grant 14--WPS14--0048.
-The UCSC group is supported in part by fellowships from the Alfred P.\ Sloan Foundation and the David and Lucile Packard Foundation to R.J.F.

-R.H.\ would like to thank P.\ Szuta for his help and support during the completion of this paper.

-D.S.\ and R.K.\ acknowledge support from the Kavli Institute for Cosmological Physics at the University of Chicago through grant NSF PHY--1125897 and an endowment from the Kavli Foundation and its founder Fred Kavli.
-D.S.\ is also supported by NASA through Hubble Fellowship grant HST--HF2--51383.001 awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS 5-26555, and is a Hubble/KICP Fellow.
+The UCSC group is supported in part by fellowships to R.J.F.\ from the Alfred P.\ Sloan Foundation and the David and Lucile Packard Foundation.
+D.S.\ and R.K.\ acknowledge support from the Kavli Institute for Cosmological Physics at the University of Chicago through National Science Foundation (NSF) grant PHY--1125897 and an endowment from the Kavli Foundation and its founder Fred Kavli.
+Hubble/KICP Fellow D.S.\ is also supported by NASA through Hubble Fellowship grant HST--HF2--51383.001 awarded by the Space Telescope Science Institute (STScI), which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS 5-26555.
 V.M.\ was supported in part by the Charles E.\ Kaufman Foundation, a supporting organization of the Pittsburgh Foundation.

-Supernova cosmology at the Harvard College Observatory is supported in part by the National Science Foundation through grants AST--156854, AST-- 1211196, and NASA grant NNX15AJ55G.
-R.P.K.\ was supported in part by the RAISIN1 GO--13046 grant and the RAISIN2 GO--14216 grant, which were administered by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5--26555.
+Supernova cosmology at the Harvard College Observatory is supported in part by the NSF through grants AST--1516854 and AST--1211196, and NASA grant NNX15AJ55G.
+R.P.K.\ and A.A\ were supported in part by the RAISIN1 GO-13046 and RAISIN2 GO-14216 {\it HST} grants, which were administered by STScI.
+A.V.F.\ and P.L.K.\ received support from the Christopher R. Redlich Fund, the TABASGO Foundation, the Miller Institute for Basic Research in Science (U.C.
+Berkeley), and NASA/{\t HST} grants GO-14041 and GO-14199.

-We would also like to thank A.\ Friedman for providing his compilation of public NIR photometry.
+We would like to thank A.\ Friedman for providing his compilation of public NIR photometry, {\red and C.\ Heinrich for their contribution to our cosmological analysis.}

+{\red In addition we would also like to thank our referee, {\blue Prof. D. Weinberg.
+Professor Weinberg's} thoughtful comments and insight served to significantly improve the paper.}